 - They do not believe this type of work has been done before; they do not want to be the “guinea pig”

 - They wish to learn from another project’s approach (i.e. do what was successful for another project)

 - They wish to avoid making the same mistakes as another project

-There may be other reasons that a client may ask for a case study, but these are the ones I came up with.
+There may be other reasons that a client may ask for a project case study, but these are the ones I came up with.
 I am fairly confident that these should encapsulate most situations.

 Let’s explore the root cause of these reasons.
 It’s logical for a team (or organization) to the sensitive to risk and take steps to avoid assuming excessive risk for a project.
 However, there are times where studying a previous experience is a waste of time.
-The following are some factors that I believe causes most case studies to be relatively low in real value.
+The following are some factors that I believe causes most project case studies to be relatively low in real value.

 - Every project is unique in its scope, requirements, and constraints.

 - Every project is likely to be unique in organizational culture, team dynamics, success criteria, business domain and strategy